selfuryon/netdev/docs/overview.rst

    loop = asyncio.get_event_loop()
    loop.run_until_complete(working_with_netdev())

-or with using async context manager:
+or the same with using async context manager:

 .. code-block:: python